Parsa-Sedigh/redis-grider/pamphlets/section-12-practice-sorted-sets.md

 Note: In sorted sets, the score must be a number(float or ...).
 So how do we store an alphanumeric(string) val as score?

 ## 60-004 Kind of Storing Strings in Sorted Sets
 Note: We know hexadecimal values are technically numbers but expressed using base 16 numbering system.
-These hexadecial values are alphanumeric.
+These hexadecimal values are alphanumeric.
 But we can turn the hexadecimal strings into their equivalent base 10 numbers.

 | base 16  |  base 10 |